allyourbankarebelongtous/pleb-vpn/README.md

 instead of OpenVPN for the connection.
 TunnelSats has an advantage in that it split-tunnels tor and clearnet, so if the VPN server drops offline you still have tor, Pleb-VPN does not.
 TunnelSats is also available for other node implementations.
-However, Pleb-VPN is cheaper, and encourages plebs to collaborate to make the lightning network more decentralized (less reliance on one or two providers) and more robust (more hybrid/clearnet nodes).
+However, Pleb-VPN is cheaper, and encourages Plebs to collaborate to make the lightning network more decentralized (less reliance on one or two providers) and more robust (more hybrid/clearnet nodes).